 Magnesium and vitamin D are also part of the Foundational Five.
 Magnesium is required for muscle contraction, among many other things, and maintaining optimal vitamin D also helps support normal levels of inflammation.

-Finally, probiotics are the fifth of the Foundational Five, and help support gut health, which enhances immune function and reduces the risk of foods triggering inflammation or an immune response.
+Finally, probiotics are the fifth of my Foundational Five, and help support gut health, which enhances immune function and reduces the risk of foods triggering inflammation or an immune response.
 Maybe it isn’t directly related to your recovery, but they’re still important for your overall health.

 Essential Amino Acids